sc6l6d3v/ratingbunny/README.md

 header so activity can be attributed to a user.
 Calls without a valid token are still served but the requester will be logged as `guest`.

+Search history entries are stored with a compound unique index on `userId` and `sig` so identical queries from different users don't clash.

 ### Running locally

 Environment variables required by the service can be stored in a `.env` file at